OFFICE OF EVANGELIZATION & RELIGIOUS EDUCATION

 Fradams@ephx.org

-Fr.
-Nathan Symeon serves as Administrator of Our Lady of Wisdom in Las Vegas, Nevada, and as vice-chairman of the Eastern Catholic Eparchial Directors of Religious Education.
+Rev. Nathan Symeon serves as Administrator at Our Lady of Wisdom in Las Vegas, Nevada, and as vice-chairman of the Eastern Catholic Eparchial Directors of Religious Education.
 He is also the Director of Religious Education and Evangelization for the Eparchy of Phoenix.
 He is currently working on an STL at St. Mary of the Lake Pontifical University in Dogmatic Theology.
 He completed a DTS with Youth With a Mission in Queensland Australia.
 He also received his Bachelor’s Degree in Biblical Theology from Calvary Chapel Bible College, in Murrieta, CA.; a Master of Christian Thought (MACT) from Reformed Theological Seminary, in Oviedo, FL.; a Master of Divinity (M. Div.) from the Master’s Seminary in Sun Valley, CA.; a certificate in Anglican Studies and a Master of Sacred Theology (STM) from Nashotah House Seminary in Nashotah, WI.
 He graduated Summa Cum Laude from SS.
 Cyril and Methodius Byzantine Catholic Seminary in Pittsburgh, PA. with a Master of Arts in Theology (MAT).
 He and his wife have been married for 18 years and have five daughters.
+You can join Fr.
+Nathan on his podcast at SEARCHERS OF THE LOST: ORTHODOX-CATHOLIC PODCAST

 Assistant Director of Evangelization